Types

 Since: 1.0

 A period of time between two times.
 Mostly useful since you can use this to test for whether it's day, night, dusk or dawn in a specific world.
-This type might be removed in the future as you can use 'time of world is between x and y' as a replacement.

 Examples: